black and white bed linen

 Showcasing research, writing, and insights.

-Currently, I’m wrapping up research in Argentina, where I analyzed healthcare delivery as a supply chain problem, mapping policy constraints, infrastructure gaps, and human factors to guide better interventions.
-This work required developing new performance metrics, assessing complexity emergence, and balancing competing stakeholder interests, skills that directly translate to broader fields, including industrial strategy, supply chain resilience, and manufacturing operations.
+Currently, I’m wrapping up research in Argentina, where I analyzed healthcare delivery as a supply chain challenge, mapping infrastructure gaps, policy constraints, and stakeholder dynamics to guide better interventions.
+This work required building new performance metrics, modeling complexity emergence, and navigating competing stakeholder interests, skills directly transferable to industrial strategy, supply chain resilience, and manufacturing operations.

-A Human-Technical Systems Scientist
+A Human-Technical Systems Scientist Fighting Against Entropy

 Bio